Enter your zip to

 • Larger bathtub/shower combo: or 60 inches by 36 inches by 72 inches

-Note that the only difference between the smaller and larger bathtub/shower is in the width of the unit.
+Note that the only difference between the smaller and larger bathtub/shower combo is in the width of the unit.
 It’s also important to remember that standard bathtubs are typically a bit smaller than a tub/shower combined unit, so when you are planning to install this type of shower, don’t rely on bathtub size alone.

 When choosing a bathtub/shower combo, you can choose between sliding glass doors or a shower rod and curtain.
 Tension rods can fit into any size shower and expand to fit snugly against the walls, holding up a shower curtain with ease.
 You can also opt for a curtain rod that is fixed in place.
 Carefully measure your shower width to choose the right fixed curtain rod.
 As for the shower curtain itself, a good rule of thumb is to choose one that is the width of your shower plus 12 inches to allow for ease of movement.